MarieSlz/mnist-exploration/src/README.md

 ### run.py
 Run the model and Save the results (Raw results and Graphs) from the console.
 It will load or download the dataset, train the model and predict the results.
-example:
+Example:
 ```
 python run.py -i 10 -l 20 -f output_0
 ```
-arguments:
+Arguments:
 - Level of noise in the images, the noise is a random normal variable, you can choose the standard deviation by using ( -i 20 ), the value should be between 0 and 255, default is 0
 - Level of randomness in the labels, randomly select and randomly replace a percentage of the labels, you can choose this percentage by using ( -l 40 ), the value should be between 0 and 100, default is 0
 - Folder where to save the figures and raw results, this folder will be inside output/figs and output/raw, you can choose it by doing ( -f output_0 ), default is default